HossamZaki-git/Talabat/README.md

    - Assign the base URL to JWT.Issuer & WebAPIBaseURL
 4. **Restore the dependencies** `dotnet restore`
 5. **Now the backend is ready.
 Make sure to start the Redis server using** `redis-server` .
 You can test it using any API client like Postman.
-   If you want to integrate it with the frontend to test the payment process, download the Angular project and follow its setup instructions.
+   If you want to integrate it with the frontend to test the payment process, download the Angular project and follow its setup instructions [The Angular Project](https://github.com/HossamZaki-git/Talabat-angular-client-).
    Then, in the `appsettings.json` file, assign the frontend base URL to `AllowedOrigins.TalabatOrigin` to comply to the CORS policy.